 Founded in 2018, Garden District Ventures is a consumer-focused thematic investment fund that discovers, invests in, and supports remarkable entrepreneurs, progressive ideas, and high-growth potential companies in emerging and frontier markets across Southeast Asia and beyond.

-Our fund thesis is centered on identifying interconnected market dynamics and demographic shifts where we believe growth opportunities lie over the next 2 to 20+ years.
-Fundamental changes in global consumption patterns, value-driven purchasing behavior, the rise of online learning and entertainment, and a renewed focus on personal care and wellbeing underpin our high-conviction investment strategies.
+Our fund thesis is centered on identifying interconnected market dynamics and demographic shifts where we believe growth opportunities lie over the next 2- to 20+ years.
+Fundamental changes in global consumption patterns, value-driven purchasing behavior, the rebalancing of supply chains, the rise of online learning and entertainment, and a renewed focus on personal care and wellbeing underpin our high-conviction investment strategies.

 Principally speaking, our Garden District Ventures team is committed to backing those mission-driven startups that are disrupting the status quo, delighting their customers, and solving real-world problems.

 Garden District Ventures is a collaborative team of entrepreneurs, operators, investors, and analysts with decades of experience in startup formation, talent development, management consulting, and go-to-market strategy.

 We take an active, “boots on the ground” approach, and our talented group of professionals are based in Vietnam, Singapore, Thailand, the U.S., and the U.K. Collectively, we share an in-depth knowledge of emerging market trends across the ASEAN region and a deep understanding of each country’s unique business climate, cultural norms, and fast-growing industries.

 We cannot drive people; we must direct their development.
 Teach and lead.

 Garden District Ventures’ primary areas of interest include health & wellness, food tech, digital payments, supply chain & logistics, prop-tech, and sustainability, although we often review and consider other investment opportunities and complementary deal flow.